• Home

 A 2x10-inch board is measured before being cut in half.

-Cut each of the 2×10-inch boards in half, so you’re left with six 4-foot pieces.
-If you can’t find completely straight boards that’s okay.
-They don’t need to be perfect.
+Cut each of the 2×10-inch boards in half so you are left with six 4-foot pieces.
+If you cannot find completely straight boards, that is okay.
+They do not need to be perfect.

 Place five of the 2×10-inch pieces together side-by-side and measure across the sections.
 Cut your leftover 2×10-inch half down to the width of the five other boards.

-Lay the last cut 2×10 horizontally flush across the top of the five sections.
+Lay the last cut two-by-ten horizontally flush across the top of the five sections.

 2×6-Inch Boards